8 Pros and Cons of Buying a Home in a Gated Community

 Rules and Restrictions

-What are the Cons of living in a gated community?
+What are the Cons of Living in a Gated Community?

-When you look at homes in gated communities odds are you will get held up at the gate with your Realtor and there is a strong possibility your future guests will too.
-While this wait may only be a few seconds other times it can be several minutes especially if the visitor lane is backed up.
+When you look at homes in gated communities odds are you will get held up at the gate with your Realtor.
+So if you were to buy a home in a gated community odds are your future guest and deliveries could be held up at the gate as well.
+While this wait may only be a few seconds other times it can be several minutes and quickly approach 10 minutes if the visitor lane is backed up.

 False Sense of Security